 Oh yes, we are SO proud of our efforts!

-Don’t they look lovely?
-I just love how vibrant they are in the sunlight.
+Don’t these little trees look lovely?
+I just love how vibrant their “leaves” are in the sunlight.

-These would add a splash of colour to any table in your home.
-To display them, you could stand them in a jar filled with small stones, or in a miniature pot filled with soil.
-We’re going to use small blocks of the styrofoam, and paint them brown and cover them with fallen tissue paper leaves.
+These colourfully decorated twigs will add a splash of colour to any table in your home.
+You could display them in a vase, or in a jar filled with small sties.
+You could even fill a miniature post with soil!
+We painted small styrofoam blocks and decorated those with tissue paper.